 There will be lots of thrills ‘n’ spills in the “Pool of Blood” with the Aquadome swimming pool turning red for the night.
 There will also be seasonal games like bobbing for apples and pumpkin treasure hunts on land.

 The event will end with a fearsome feast that will include haunted hamburgers, bloody finger hot dogs and terrified chicken teddies.
-After the feast you can enjoy a disco at the Halloween party.
+After the feast you can enjoy a live entertainment from Lauren Ivy and the Engine.

 Jerseys most haunted places